moliver28/research-handbook/content/handbook/product/groups/project-management.md

 #### Retrospectives

-The Plan stage conducts [monthly retrospectives in GitLab issues][retros].
+The Plan stage conducts monthly retrospectives in GitLab issues.
 These are confidential during the initial discussion, then made public in time for each month's [GitLab retrospective].
 For more information, see [team retrospectives].